 (Note to my readers from MSDs: skip over the next item, please.
 I know this one won’t fly in a family newspaper.
 Read it, weep, and focus on the rest of this blog post.)

 What’s not to love about sponsoring an amateur porn contest?
 Only giving away a date with the hottie with the sexy/cheese-tastic mustache, or the banana-licking gal (if you like that kinda thing), could raise the temperature on this one.
 (Want to enter?
 Go here.)
 The film shorts are shown during several sell-out nights in Seattle, Portland and other cities – a great, unconventional income stream for the paper.

 Small details that show they live there, care about the place, want to brag it up.

-Check out the nightclub “Poster of the Week.”
-A lovely and fantastic portion of one small column.
-(Shout-out to my bud and my former office/gallery assistant, gig poster fiend Justin Santora – get his Summer 2010 Mystery Tube, while they last – we need to get somebody in Chicago to Steal This Idea.
-One of the best gig-poster and music cities around, for chrissakes.)
-Why don’t more papers curate their cities like this?
+Why don’t more newspapers curate their cities like this?
 Here’s why: I share ideas like this all the time, and identify specific new ones suited to my mainstream daily clients in particular.
 And I am greeted by a blank stare and someone says, that’s great Ron, but we have no one to do that.
 To gather the posters.
 Photograph them.
 Type in the information.
 (30 words.)
 People!
 It takes like 5 minutes.
-What’s missing?
+Find a clerk who haunts the music scene, they’d love to do this.
+What’s the missing link?
 A sense of ownership.
 Passion.
 A big heaping dose of “we give a shit.”
 Too bad.

 A few more things worth mentioning …